Enterprise Architecture Overview Training Course

 SysML by example with Cameo Systems Modeler

-- Theoretical presentations enriched with real-world examples
+Theoretical presentation illustrated with examples

 Introduction to Domain Driven Design